liuyuelintop/technical-interviews/problems/react/user-directory/SPEED_TUTORIAL.md

 but this gets us moving quickly.

 Using React Query gives us caching, loading states, and automatic refetching for free.
-I'm using default configuration now but would tune staleTime and retry logic based on requirements."
+Here I tune `staleTime` and disable refetch on focus/reconnect to favor stability; we can always trigger a manual refresh if needed."
 ```

 ---